nqureshi/personal-website/public/posts/good-ideas-and-beliefs.md

 Well, think of a set of beliefs.
 Actually, think of the <i>set of all sets</i> of beliefs, i.e. a load of 'belief-packages'.
 What era you are born in, and where, determines where you land in this set.
 (Being born in ancient Greece means that I most likely have a very different set of beliefs to someone born in the UK today.)

 We know that every era in the past had belief-sets that had mixed proportions of true/false factual beliefs, or right/wrong moral beliefs.
 No society thus far has had fully-true-on-average belief-sets, or fully 'right' belief-sets.

 It is improbable that our society has got there.
 So there must be some factual beliefs that we hold that are untrue, or moral beliefs that are wrong.

 It's worth thinking about what those are.
-After all, at some point in the future some guy is going to disrupt some of our most preciously held beliefs that we currently consider true or right.
+After all, at some point in the future someone is going to prove some of our beliefs wrong.
 Which ones do we think those will be?